hackclub/hackclub/drumpad/README.md

 </body>
 </html>
 ```

 </details>

 When we run our code, it will look like this at the moment:

 ![Preview of HTML with no CSS](https://cloud-hqtl5tea3.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_36_46.png)

-# CSS:
+# CSS

 Now let's write some CSS styles for our drum pad to make it look visually appealing!

-Let's navigate to our `style.css` file and add the following code:
+Navigate to your `style.css` file and add the following code:

 ```css
 body {